High-quality healthcare services in rural areas

 The Project

 ASTHA, formerly known as TARSAN, started in 2011 to address this gap in Bangladesh’s health sector.
-As a result of the project’s previous efforts, the Community Paramedic Training Programme is now an established professional training offered by private and public training institutes and governed by the Bangladesh Nursing and Midwifery Council under the Ministry of Health and Family Welfare.
+As a result of the project’s previous efforts, the Community Paramedic Training Programme is now an established professional training offered by private training institutes and governed by the Bangladesh Nursing and Midwifery Council under the Ministry of Health and Family Welfare.
 Young men and women acquire medical knowledge and specialised competence in the two-year course for Community Paramedics.
 Apart from theoretical training with a strong focus on mother-child health, they complete a six-month internship in a hospital.
 This qualifies them for diagnosis and treatment of frequently occurring diseases that are not complex.
 Moreover, the graduates are able to provide professional support during pregnancies and assistance at births.

 1. the modernisation and effective promotion of the Community Paramedic course,